 How to Organize Your Healthcare Resume

 Your resume will be easier to read if you put the information into various sections.
 Think of a menu at a restaurant.
-The place you’re seated at may have fifty to a hundred selections, but the information is spaced out and sectioned off for easier reading.
-From appetizers and entrees, everything is close at hand on one or several pages.
+The place you’re seated at may have fifty to a hundred selections, but the information is spaced out and organized for easier reading.
 For resumes, it’s best to keep all the information to one page if possible.
 Use the following sections with proper formatting to make your healthcare skills and education stand out.

 Name and Contact Information